MVAD: A Multiple Visual Artifact Detector for Video Streaming: Introduction

 In this context, we propose a new Multiple Visual Artifact Detector, MVAD, which can identify ten different common visual artifacts in streamed video content.
 As shown in \autoref{fig:framework}, this model employs a novel \textit{Artifact-aware Dynamic Feature Extractor} (ADFE) to extract artifact-relevant spatial features for multiple artifact types, which are then fed into a \textit{Recurrent Memory Vision Transformer} (RMViT) module \cite{bulatov2022recurrent,peng2024rmt} to further capture both global and local temporal information.
 The obtained spatio-temporal information is then passed to ten \textit{Prediction Heads}, each of which contains a multi-layer perceptron (MLP) to determine a binary label indicating the existence of one type of artifact.
 To facilitate the optimization of the proposed method, we developed a large and diverse training database based on the Adversarial Data Augmentation strategy \cite{antoniou2017data,volpi2018generalizing}.
 The primary contributions of this work are summarized as follows:

-\begin{enumerate}[leftmargin=*] \item \textbf{A multi-artifact detection framework:} This work introduces the first multi-artifact detection framework that does not reply on specific video quality assessment models.
+\begin{itemize}[leftmargin=*] \item[1)] \textbf{A multi-artifact detection framework:} This work introduces the first multi-artifact detection framework that does not rely on specific video quality assessment models.
 All the artifact prediction heads in this model are based on the same artifact-aware features, enabling ten artifacts to be detected in a single forward pass of the model, thus significantly improving model efficiency.

-\item \textbf{Artifact-aware Dynamic Feature Extraction}: We designed a new Artifact-aware Dynamic Feature Extractor, which can capture artifact-relevant spatial features (through an end-to-end training process) specifically for all the visual artifacts observed in this model.
+\item[2)] \textbf{Artifact-aware Dynamic Feature Extraction}: We designed a new Artifact-aware Dynamic Feature Extractor, which can capture artifact-relevant spatial features (through an end-to-end training process) specifically for all the visual artifacts observed in this model.
 This is different from existing works \cite{zhao2021defocus,MaxVQA} that employ pre-trained models for feature extraction.
 It contributes to more precise detection performance by tailoring feature extraction to the artifact detection task.

-\item \textbf{Training database}: Rather than performing intra-database cross-validation as in existing learning-based artifact detection works \cite{MaxVQA,vidmap}, we generated a large amount of training content through simulating the video streaming pipeline, with each training patch containing up to ten source and non-source artifacts.
+\item[3)] \textbf{Training database}: Rather than performing intra-database cross-validation as in existing learning-based artifact detection works \cite{MaxVQA,vidmap}, we generated a large amount of training content through simulating the video streaming pipeline, with each training patch containing up to ten source and non-source artifacts.
 Through Adversarial Data Augmentation, we created additional more challenging training content in order to enhance the robustness and generalization of the model.

-\item \textbf{Recurrent Memory Vision Transformer (RMViT) module}: This is the first time that the recurrent memory mechanism \cite{bulatov2022recurrent} has been used in the context of artifact detection.
+\item[4)] \textbf{Recurrent Memory Vision Transformer (RMViT) module}: The RMViT module demonstrates superior performance in capturing the temporal characteristics of artifacts compared to other pooling methods.
+This is the first time that the recurrent memory mechanism \cite{bulatov2022recurrent} has been used in the context of artifact detection.
 It has previously been proved to be effective for long sequence processing when employed in language modeling \cite{bulatov2022recurrent}.